bujojo16/obfuskey/Documentation/obfuskey.md

 Considering two separate sets A and B and a function F where:
     - A contains more elements than B
-    - through F, every element of B has an image on A (obfuscation)
+    - through F, every element of B has an image in A (obfuscation)
     - through F⁻¹, every element of A has exactly one image in B, meaning every element of B corresponds to at least one element in A and most likely more than one

-In our context, B is the set of all possible seedphrases and A is the set of all combo [obfuscated-seedphrase, password] which gives a seedphrase through the desobfuscation, here F⁻¹.
+In our context, B is the set of all possible seedphrases and A is the set of all pairs [obfuscated-seedphrase, password] which gives a seedphrase through the desobfuscation, here F⁻¹.
 For any given password and obfuscated seedphrase, there is only one seedphrase but the same seedphrase with a different password will output a different obfuscated seedphrase.

 Brute-forcing the obfuscation means trying to generate the correct password by randomly entering chains of characters in the obfuscator.
-Doing so is equivalent to randomly picking elements of A, which are combos [obfuscated-seedphrase, password] and hoping to find the element in B that you are looking for.
+Doing so is equivalent to randomly picking elements of A, which are pairs [obfuscated-seedphrase, password] and hoping to find the element in B that you are looking for.

 Because the function F is very close to equiprobable in the way it generates the elements in A from B, we have virtually the same amount of every elements of B in A.